This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Child Ticket Price: (Ages 6 – 12): $99

 Why’s that?
 Well, everything is accessible on foot, to begin with.
-From on-resort condos situated in central village to a number of kid-friendly restaurants within easy reach – comfort is sorted.
+From on-resort condos situated in the central village to a number of kid-friendly restaurants within easy reach – comfort is sorted.
 Moreover, the shuttle for West Village, the ski school location, is also placed right in the village center.

 Location: Breckenridge, Colorado